Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Two-channel filter banks on graphs

-Since the filterbank operates on graph signals, both the analysis and synthesis operators map signals from $(\R^n,\langle \cdot, \cdot \rangle_\Qm)$ to $(\R^n,\langle \cdot, \cdot \rangle_\Qm)$ (see also \autoref{sec_vertex_freq_hilbert}).
-Now that we have formally introduced two-channel filter banks, we define their relevant properties in terms of the operators $\Tm_a$ and $\Tm_s$. \begin{definition}A two-channel filter bank is {\bf perfect reconstruction} (PR) if $\Tm_s \Tm_a \xv = \xv$, for all $\xv$. \end{definition} Since we only consider critically sampled filter banks, the PR condition is reduced to $\Tm_s = \Tm_a^{-1}$, and a necessary and sufficient condition for perfect reconstruction is given by
+Both the analysis and synthesis operators map signals from $(\R^n,\langle \cdot, \cdot \rangle_\Qm)$ to $(\R^n,\langle \cdot, \cdot \rangle_\Qm)$ (see also \autoref{sec_vertex_freq_hilbert}), thus $\xv, \Tm_a\xv$, and $\Tm_s\Tm_a\xv$ are vertex domain signals.
+We are interested in perfect reconstruction two-channel filter banks. \begin{definition}A two-channel filter bank is {\bf perfect reconstruction} (PR) if $\Tm_s \Tm_a \xv = \xv$, for all $\xv$. \end{definition} Since we only consider critically sampled filter banks, the PR condition is equivalent to $\Tm_s = \Tm_a^{-1}$, thus a necessary and sufficient condition for perfect reconstruction is given by

-We also introduce $\Qm$-orthogonal filter banks. \begin{definition} A two channel filter bank is $\Qm$-{\bf orthogonal}, if for every pair of graph signals $\xv, \yv$,
+We also introduce $\Qm$-orthogonal filter banks. \begin{definition} A two-channel filter bank is $\Qm$-{\bf orthogonal}, if for every pair of graph signals $\xv, \yv$,